EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

 		- Check **Enable incoming and outgoing migrations**.

-### Set up an ECX Server
+### Set up an ECX server
 - Open network adapter settings and set an IP address for each vEthernet adapter.
 - Join servers to a domain and configure the firewall of the domain.
 - Login to the domain account.

-Once OS installation is finished, do the following on each EC VM:
+Once OS installation is finished, do the following on each ECX server.

 1. Disable firewalld